Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 Product Description
 --------------------

-The MS unit consists of an irreversible worm and wheel gearbox mounted directly to the hoist drum.
+The MS Unit consists of an irreversible worm and wheel gearbox mounted directly to the hoist drum.
 It is a permissive system which allows the drum to rotate at any speed within the hoist’s normal operating parameters.
 Under fault conditions a differential speed between the worm and wheel will cause the system to mechanically lock and the damping system safely arrests the load.

-MS unit provides mechanical failsafe protection in the event of any electro-mechanical failure of the hoist drive train.
+MS Unit provides mechanical failsafe protection in the event of any electro-mechanical failure of the hoist drive train.
 In addition to the unit, a torque limiter is put in the drive-train to limit overload into the hoist lifting mechanism.

-The MS units are available in multiple variants: hydraulic damping or friction plate arresting, shaft mounted or foot mounted each with various load capacities.
+The MS Units are available in multiple variants: hydraulic damping or friction plate arresting, shaft mounted or foot mounted each with various load capacities.
 The units are available in sizes 0 to 8 which equate to increasing equivalent drum loads.
 The subject of this document